 set

 The method allows setting a document by its id.
-It’s available on Collection
+It’s available on Collection, Ref, and Doc.

 $.serverDate